meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/hints.md

 ## General

-- Don't worry about which running state the machine is in.
+- Don't worry about which running state the machine is in, e.g the machine wont be running when you plug it in.

 ## 1. Debug light